ssiva13/lumen-docker/README.md

   ```

 - Go to `http://localhost:8800/` in your browser
-- Open the project in your preferred editor - your project is now available in the `api` directory.
+- Open the project in your preferred editor - your project is now available in the `code` directory.

 **Note** - Feel free to change the mysql variables to values of your choice